 Two-spined Pirri-pirri-bur (Acaena ovalifolia).
 With (7) 9-(11) leaflets in a leaf; the pair of leaflets at the tip of a leaf are longer at 10-30mm, are 1.7 - 2 x longer than wide and have more teeth ((11) 17-23.
 Only 2 spines per flower.

-Spineless Pirri-pirri-bur (Acaena inermis) without spines, or with imperfect spines, or spines are not barbed, usually zero per flower, but sometimes 1-4 per flower.
+Spineless Pirri-pirri-bur (Acaena inermis) without spines, or with imperfect spines, or the spines are not barbed.
+There are usually no spines each a flower, but sometimes between 1-4 spines per flower.
 Leaves bluish-grey-green, the pair at the tip being very small, just 2-8mm long, and are as long as they are wide, with 5-10 teeth.

 A hybrid between